Owl Spirit Animal

 Because owls are such successful birds of prey, other birds feel threatened by them.
 Thus, other birds, even of different species, will group up and attack an owl, which wildlife biologists refer to as mobbing.

 Often the owl will not react to the harassment, and owls are rarely hurt in these attacks.
 Sometimes the mobbing will cause the owl to leave an area, but that’s usually the extent of it.

 If the owl is your power animal, remember to stay true to your ideas, even if the crowd is skeptical or downright mean.
 Even if the mob makes fun of you, your ideas, and your differences, treating you like an outcast, don’t let them ruffle your feathers.
 As Mark Twain once said, “Everyone with an idea is a crank until the idea succeeds.”
 Stay true to yourself.

 The owl spirit animal represents the free thinker, the oddball, and the quintessential entrepreneur.
 Owls see things that others do not.
 They have special powers that other birds lack, which causes jealousy.
 Yet, they hold true to their ideas and visions, despite the negativity and harassment from naysayers.

 Not the Best Nest Builders

 While owls have been described as having super-powers, they are not the best nest builders, according to the Owl Research Institute.
-But perhaps it’s not so much a lack of skill as it is that nest building takes a needless amount of work?
-After all, why build a nest from scratch when there are so many other pre-made possibilities out there?
+Yet, perhaps it’s not so much a lack of skill as it is that nest building takes a needless amount of work?
+After all, why build a nest from scratch when there are so many other existing possibilities?

 As their name implies, burrowing owls will nest in underground tunnels that have already been dug by ground squirrels, prairie dogs, badgers, or other burrowing animals.